-If they have not properly developed this function, they may grow up to be extremely overbearing and stubborn, not willing to listen to the viewpoints of others and coming to conclusions prematurely.
+If they have not properly developed this function, they may grow up to be extremely overbearing and stubborn, not willing to listen to the viewpoints of others and to come to conclusions prematurely.

-Assuming an environment supportive to their development, most ENTJs would have developed Extraverted Thinking and Introverted Intuition by 20 years or so.
+Assuming an environment supportive of their development, most ENTJs would have developed Extraverted Thinking and Introverted Intuition by 20 years or so.

 Their areas of improvement will most likely come from the underdeveloped sides of Extraverted Sensing and Introverted Feeling.